gustavofpereira/ddd-cs-app/README.md

 </h2>

 <p>
-This repository was created as part of bootcamp "Decola Dev <a href=https://www.avanade.com>Avanade</a> 2021" by Digital Innovation One with the objective to learn/improve HTML5 and CSS3 skills.
-The task is to recreate Instagram´s home interface.
+This repository was created as part of bootcamp "Decola Dev <a href=https://www.avanade.com>Avanade</a> 2021" by Digital Innovation One with the objective to learn/improve DDD (Domain-Driven Design) skills.
+The task is to re-aarrange the class/project`s folders.
 </p>